Mary, mother of Jesus: Protestant

 Protestants in general reject the veneration and invocation of the Saints.
 They share the belief that Mary is the mother of Jesus and "blessed among women" (Luke 1:42) but they generally do not agree that Mary is to be venerated.
 She is considered to be an outstanding example of a life dedicated to God.
 As such, they tend not to accept certain church doctrines such as her being preserved from sin.
 Theologian Karl Barth wrote that "the heresy of the Catholic Church is its Mariology".

-Some early Protestants venerated Mary.
+Early Protestantism had high regard for Mary.
 Martin Luther wrote that: "Mary is full of grace, proclaimed to be entirely without sin.
 God's grace fills her with everything good and makes her devoid of all evil."
-However, as of 1532, Luther stopped celebrating the feast of the Assumption of Mary and also discontinued his support of the Immaculate Conception.
 John Calvin remarked, "It cannot be denied that God in choosing and destining Mary to be the Mother of his Son, granted her the highest honor."
 However, Calvin firmly rejected the notion that Mary can intercede between Christ and man.

 Although Calvin and Huldrych Zwingli honored Mary as the Mother of Christ in the 16th century, they did so less than Martin Luther.
 Thus the idea of respect and high honor for Mary was not rejected by the first Protestants; however, they came to criticize the Roman Catholics for venerating Mary.
 Following the Council of Trent in the 16th century, as Marian veneration became associated with Catholics, Protestant interest in Mary decreased.
 During the Age of the Enlightenment, any residual interest in Mary within Protestant churches almost disappeared, although Anglicans and Lutherans continued to honor her.

 In the 20th century, some Protestants reacted in opposition to the Catholic dogma of the Assumption of Mary.
 The tone of the Second Vatican Council began to mend the ecumenical differences, and Protestants began to show interest in Marian themes.
 In 1997 and 1998, ecumenical dialogues between Catholics and Protestants took place, but, to date, the majority of Protestants disagree with Marian veneration and some view it as a challenge to the authority of Scripture.